Active Substance: sapropterin dihydrochloride

 The starting dose of Kuvan depends on the patient’s weight.
 The dose is then adjusted depending on blood levels of amino acids including phenylalanine.
 Kuvan is taken with a meal at the same time every day, preferably in the morning.
 For some patients with BH4 deficiency, the dose may need to be divided into two or three doses over the course of the day to get the best effect.

 A satisfactory response is defined as a reduction in blood phenylalanine levels of at least 30% or to a level determined by the doctor.
 If this has been achieved after one month, the patient is classified as a ‘responder’ and can continue taking Kuvan.

 How does Kuvan work?

-The high levels of phenylalanine in the blood are due to a problem with the conversion of phenylalanine into tyrosine by the enzyme ‘phenylalanine hydroxylase’.
+The high levels of phenylalanine in the blood are due to a problem with the breakdown of phenylalanine through the enzyme ‘phenylalanine hydroxylase’.
 Patients with PKU have defective versions of the enzyme, and patients with BH4 deficiency have low levels of BH4, a ‘cofactor’ that this enzyme needs to work properly.